Equity Release Schemes For The Over 90s

 Mainstream lenders tend to have upper age limits, but building societies are beginning to increase financing options for those over the age of 90.

-As of 2019, there are 16 societies with no upper age limits and the Family Building Society has an upper age limit of 95.
-This just means whatever amount you want to borrow, they’ll let you provided that you can prove affordability, creditworthiness and have the loan repaid (capital plus interest) by your 95th birthday.
-If you can’t repay a traditional home loan by the age of 95, remortgaging with another senior friendly building society could be possible.
+As of 2022, there are 16 societies with no upper age limits and the Family Building Society has an upper age limit of 95.
+This just means whatever amount you want to borrow, they’ll let you provide that you can prove affordability, creditworthiness and have the loan repaid (capital plus interest) by your 95th birthday.
+If you can’t repay a traditional home loan by the age of 95, remortgaging with another senior-friendly building society could be possible.

 How to Access Equity Release Plans